vulcanlink/chainlink-elastos-guide/README.md

 - On-chain contracts & Job configuration

 ## Chainlink Node
 The Chainlink node listens for on-chain requests for data and responds with the requested data in exchange for payment in LINK.
 To run a node you can follow the official documentation at https://docs.chain.link/docs/running-a-chainlink-node.
-Make sure to understnad the requirements.
+Make sure to understand the requirements.
 You will need access to a PostgreSQL server and ELASTOS sidechain node.

 If you are using Kubernetes, consider using our Helm chart https://github.com/vulcanlink/charts/tree/master/chainlink.